The plaque outside the Hall entrance reminds us of the sacrifice made by our forebears in the name of freedom, in June 1944.

 There are 18 tables, 14 seating 8 and 4 seating 6, and 100 padded chairs, 20 with arms.

-The kitchen is well equipped with a new double width oven, 6 hot plate, commercial cooker, single oven, 4 ring, commercial cooker, 20 litre Burco boiler, commercial dishwasher, fridge freezer, double sink and utensils.
+The kitchen is well equipped with a new double width oven, 6 hot plate commercial cooker, 20 litre Burco boiler, commercial dishwasher, commercial fridge and freezer, double sink and utensils.
 Crockery and cutlery is available for 100 place settings.

 Ladies, gents and disabled toilets each have new Dyson Airblade electric hand driers.
 Baby changing facilities are provided in the disabled toilet.

 The Hall have ten 2.5 metre square gazebos available to hire at £10 per day.

 The village car park has over 30 car parking spaces.
 3 disabled spaces are immediately in front of the hall.